 Massage has been an integral part of the global healthcare system for centuries.
-Records from the 17th and 18th centuries for example indicate that Japanese massage therapists walked the streets, beating drums and playing flutes to attract clientele.
-At the time, training programs were also developed and licenses issued to professional massage therapists, who gained widespread public acclaim and respect.
+Records from the 17th and 18th centuries, for example, indicate that Japanese massage therapists walked the streets, beating drums and playing flutes to attract clientele.
+At the time, training programs were also developed, and licenses were issued to professional massage therapists, who gained widespread public acclaim and respect.
+Today, various specialized forms of massage are available worldwide, such as the popular erotic massage fuengirola, which continues to draw people seeking relaxation and therapeutic benefits.

 Historical evidence also indicates the consistent use of public bathhouses, steam rooms, and hot springs by ancient cultures that used massage in conjunction with water therapy, for cleansing, purification and therapeutic purposes.
 Today’s modern day spa practices are based on this ancient knowledge, which has been passed down culturally from previous generations.